BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 ### Major Features include

-*	To create 2 plugins: Training Layer & Inference Layer in the existing application to use ML to classify Brain MRI data
-* Modify the existing application to train on new Brain MRI data of .mgz type
+*	To create major plugins:
+1. A plugin to preprocess the input .mgz images
+2. A plugin to train the machine learning model with given images
+3. A plugin to infer segmented images given brain MRI images.

 ### Out of Scope/Stretch goals:
 *	Efficiency/accuracy of the trained model